SixpennyYard/Gay-lu-News/README.md

 # Article Generation Website

 This project is a Flask-based web application that allows users to generate and manage articles.
 It provides functionalities for user registration, login, article creation, modification, deletion, and search.
+It was created by three high school students: @Akok0 and Achille worked on the frontend, while I contributed to both the frontend and backend.

 ## Features